ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 applications and instead uses BAMF.
 This mean the applet is lot better at matching applications and windows to their dock icons.

-#### Window lists and Action Lists
+#### Assorted improvements

   * Window lists and action lists now have rounded corners and point to their icon in the dock.
   * The delay before action lists appear when the mouse hovers over a dock icon can now be set in the preferences dialog.
   * Apps can now be pinned to specific workspaces, in other words their app icons only appear in the dock when a particular workspace is active.
 This allows users to customise the dock for each workspace they use.
-  * When unpinning an app a notification is now displayed which allows the operation to be undone and re-pins the app to the dock.
+  * When unpinning an application a notification is now displayed which allows the operation to be undone.
   * The appearance of progress bars on dock icons has been improved.
   * Popup windows (action lists and window lists) no longer steal focus from other windows.